jackorden/Examensarbete/README.md

 - The "actionlint.yml" checks syntax on commited changes to a workflow inside the .github/workflows directory.
 [Source](https://github.com/marketplace/actions/rhysd-actionlint)

-- The "ansible-lint.yml" checks the syntax on commited changes to all files with the ".yml" extension inside the ./Ansible directory.
+- The "ansible-lint.yml" checks the syntax on commited changes to all files with the ".yml" extension inside the whole repository.
+Even though it's meant for Ansible, it still provides basic linting for other .yml-files.
 [Source](https://github.com/marketplace/actions/run-ansible-lint)

 - The "tflint.yml" checks syntax on all files with file extension ".tf" inside the ./Terraform directory.
 [Source](https://github.com/marketplace/actions/setup-tflint)